 Step 4: Offer an opt-in upgrade after sign-up.

 Once you complete your email course, offer an upgrade.
-Your upgrade should be related to your email freebie (the reason why they signed up).
+Your upgrade should be related to your email freebie (the reason why they signed up), but solve a different problem.

 - an ebook related to content similar to the opt-in